mr0bbie/incredible-moon-257e6/src/pages/features.md

         image_align: left
         image_has_padding: true
       - title_align: left
-        content: >+
+        content: >
-          Connecting the DMX control allows for full configuration control of letter colours and timing, which allows for special effects and light transitions beyond our wide range of standard effects
+          DMX allows for full configuration control of letter colours and timing, which allows for special effects and light transitions beyond our wide range of standard effects
         content_align: left
         actions:
           - label: Learn More